kristynle0608/Squishy-Squishy/README.md

 Squishy Squishy: A 2D - Platformer Game

 ## Description
-**Squishy Squishy: A 2D - Platformer Game** follows the tutorial of 'Coding with Flow' on YouTube.
+**Squishy Squishy: A 2D - Platformer Game** follows the tutorial of 'Coding in Flow' on YouTube.

 ### The game itself contains:
 - A main character that the player can play with